 But Washington, D.C., real estate was bubbling up in the mid-1970s, and lots of people who didn’t know a thing about real estate were jumping in.
 Including me.

 It took me years to finally get rid of the apartment (and the deadbeat who was renting it from me).
 And it cost me about $30,000 to boot.

 I made so many mistakes in that one transaction that I could probably base yet another series of lessons around it, but for today, I want to focus on just one part of that mistake: buying rental real estate without any idea of what a “good buy” really was.

 When it comes to rental real estate, a good buy is getting the title to a property that can be fixed up and rented out at a profit right from the outset.

 From 2005-2008, millions of Americans were jumping into real estate.
 But they were doing just the opposite of buying right.
 They were buying homes at such high prices that it was impossible for them to make any cash profits from renting at all.
-The only chance they had for profits was if the property they bought kept appreciating in value.
+The only chance they had for profits was if they sold their home through a reputable online broker for more than they bought – if kept appreciating in value.